dnsimple/dnsimple-api-examples/node/README.markdown

 # DNSimple API Node Examples

-The scripts in this directory demonstrate how to use the DNSimple Node API wrapper to connecto to the DNSimple API.
+The scripts in this directory demonstrate how to use the DNSimple Node API wrapper to connect to the DNSimple API.

 # Running